Mastering Inventory Management: Strategies for Efficiency and Growth

 Problem: Difficulty with Diverse Product Mix

-Solution: MacMillan’s customized batch picking strategies account for product diversity.
+Solution: MacMillan’s customized its strategies account for product diversity.
 We implement zone-based picking for different product types and sizes, and utilize advanced slotting optimization to improve picking efficiency across diverse inventories.

 Problem: Accuracy Concerns in High-Volume Environments